mean-dao/mean-safe-apps/README.md

-# Mean Multisig Apps
+# Mean Solar Safe (Multisig) Apps

-The **Mean Multisig Apps** is an NPM package that keeps track of all protocols in the **Solana** ecosystem that are integrated with the [Mean Multisig](https://github.com/mean-dao/multisig) protocol and allows Web3 apps to query and get information about them.
+The **Solar Safe Apps** is an NPM package that keeps track of all protocols in the **Solana** ecosystem that are integrated with the [Solar Safe](https://github.com/mean-dao/multisig) protocol and allows Web3 apps to query and get information about them.

-The **Mean Multisig Apps** repository is maintained by Mean DAO and it will also accept pull requests from anyone who wants to integrate their own `program/protocol` with the [Mean Multisig](https://github.com/mean-dao/multisig).
+The **Solar Safe Apps** repository is maintained by Mean DAO and it will also accept pull requests from anyone who wants to integrate their own `program/protocol` with the [Solar Safe](https://github.com/mean-dao/multisig).
 Once the PR is reviewed and merge by the core team the new integration will be available on the multisig section on [MeanFi Web App](https://app.meanfi.com/multisig) and can be use to make proposal for any multisig safe.

 # Usage